kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Applied Lesson

-Regression balances simplicity and power.
+Regression balances simplicity and power
-Interpretation requires care.
+Interpretation requires care
 Evaluation protects against misuse

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.